joyousdevil/electron-vite-react-markdown-editor-and-viewer/README.md

 ### TypeScript [![TypeScript version](https://img.shields.io/github/package-json/dependency-version/cawa-93/vite-electron-builder/dev/typescript?label=%20)][typescript] (optional)

-- The latest version of TypeScript is used for all the source code.
+- The latest version of TypeScript is used for the source code.
 - **Vite** supports TypeScript out of the box.
 However, it does not support type checking.
 - Code formatting rules follow the latest TypeScript recommendations and best practices thanks to [@typescript-eslint/eslint-plugin](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin).